awslabs/service-workbench-on-aws/main/solution/machine-images/README.md

 - `cert.key`: The TLS private key in PEM format for the RStudio domain.

 - `cert.pem`: TLS certificate chain for the above in PEM format, with the intermediate certs first and the root last.
+This chain should therefore look as follows:

+-----BEGIN CERTIFICATE-----<br />
+_Main Certificate_<br />
+-----END CERTIFICATE-----<br />
+-----BEGIN CERTIFICATE-----<br />
+_Intermediate Certificate_<br />
+-----END CERTIFICATE-----<br />
+-----BEGIN CERTIFICATE-----<br />
+_Root Certificate_<br />
+-----END CERTIFICATE-----<br />

 The current implementation assigns hostnames to RStudio instances with the form `rstudio-$env.$domain_name` where `$env` is the environment identifier for the workspace, and `$domain_name` is the custom domain used for Service Workbench.
+This means that all certificates
+(the private key and the certificate chain mentioned above) must be for the wildcard (`*.$domain_name`).
+Failing to do so would cause nginx to not start in the EC2 instance that is backing the RStudio environment.
+You could also check if nginx setup is successful by running "systemctl restart nginx" on this EC2 instance.

-This means that the certificate above must be a wildcard certificate for `*.$domain_name`.
-It also means that Service Workbench must be deployed with a custom domain for RStudio to work properly.
+This also means that Service Workbench must be deployed with a custom domain for RStudio to work properly.
+In order to configure your custom domain name, please override and specify the following config settings in your `main/config/settings/$stage.yml` file:

+1. domainName
+2. certificateArn
+3. hostedZoneId

 ## Package and Deploy